-Students will develop writing, research and critical thinking skills through diverse reading assignments, writing assignments, and class discussion in this writing intensive course.
-The methods of cause/effect, analogy, and argument will be discussed and employed culminating in an extended paper employing multiple patterns and utilizing secondary sources.
-Students will support their analyses and assert their conclusions through careful and well-documented research using Modern Language Association (MLA) citation methods.
-Prerequisite: ENG 101.
+Students will develop writing, research, and critical thinking skills through diverse reading assignments, writing assignments, and class discussion in this writing intensive course.
+The methods of the academic processes of inquiry, argument, and persuasion will be discussed and employed, culminating in an extended paper employing multiple patterns, such as cause/effect and analogy, utilizing secondary sources.
+Critical thinking and writing skills to be achieved by students reading and discussing cultural/contemporary issues/articles as the basis for the argumentative/persuasive process.
+Students will support their analyses and assert their conclusions through the use of argumentative methodology/terminology and careful and well-documented research, using Modern Language Association (MLA) citation methods.